AleeexMR/TFM/README.md

-This github project includes all the scripts that have been used for the realization of my final degree project.
+This github project includes all the scripts that have been used for the realization of my final master thesis.
 In this READ.me there will be a brief description of all of them:

 -matrices_scenarios.py: It is a script in which all the matrices of the 7 small scenarios presented in the paper are contained.